 As your local water provider, we have a responsibility to protect your water supply and help ensure the health, safety and economic vitality of our community.
 We carefully monitor several factors, including levels of our reservoirs, snowpack and forecasted stream flow.

-- We currently have 2.5 years of demand in storage.
+- We currently have 2.9 years of demand in sytem-wide storage.

-- Total system storage is at 73% of capacity.
-Local storage contains about 233 days of demand.
+- Total system storage is at 83% of capacity.

 How does Colorado Springs Utilities determine that we are in are in a drought?